 "I don't know if we ever were that decent.
 Suffering thousands of years of hatred doesn't make you decent.
 But we're supposed to be righteous.
 That's a beautiful thing.
 That's Jewish.
 That's what I knew, that's what I was taught and I'm losing it.
 I lose that and that's everything.
 That's my soul."

 In 1972, eleven Israeli athletes at the Summer Olympic Games in Munich were captured by Palestinian gunmen and killed, and the Israeli government decided on an "eye for an eye" retaliation, drawing up the names of eleven people they wanted killed.

-The story follows Israeli-born German-raised Mossad agent Avner as he assembles his team and starts to work on their targets.
+The story follows Israeli-born German-raised Mossad agent Avner (Eric Bana) as he assembles his team and starts to work on their targets.
 But with each person killed, he's in danger of losing more and more of his humanity.